-- 7.1 All publicity and marketing materials will project a positive image of disadvantaged and underrepresented groups and will not discriminate against any group or individual. - 7.2 Course information and College recruitment advertisements will actively target under-represented groups in the community to encourage applications from members of under-represented groups in the community. - 7.3 The College prospectus and Student Charter will include a statement of the College's commitment to Equality and Inclusion and will make learners aware of the support services that are available in respect of facilities for learners with disabilities and learning difficulties, access arrangements, learning support, guidance and counselling facilities. - 7.4 Publicity and marketing information will be circulated as widely as possible within the community.
+- 7.1 All publicity and marketing materials will project an inclusive and positive image of the diversity of population in society and in particular, the equality groups who are under-represented in the construction industry. - 7.2 Course information and College recruitment advertisements will actively promote the College to encourage applications from members of under-represented groups in the community. - 7.3 The College prospectus and Student Charter will include a statement of the College's commitment to Equality and Inclusion and will make students aware of the support services that are available in respect of facilities for disabled students and those with learning difficulties, access arrangements, learning support, guidance and counselling facilities. - 7.4 Publicity and marketing information will be circulated as widely as possible within the community (and in alternative formats on request).